RenovoSolutions/cdk-library-crowdstrike-ingestion/README.md

 - Supports organization-wide access for multi-account setups (read from SSM parameter)
 - Configures bucket policies for logging if needed
 - Provides customization options for all resources

+### Log Group Subscription Construct

+- Creates a CloudWatch Log Group Subscription to forward logs to a central S3 bucket
+- Automatically creates the necessary IAM role for CloudWatch Logs to create the subscription
+- Supports passing in an existing role if desired
+- Allows customization of the filter pattern for the subscription

 ## API Doc